 Cognitive Impairments

-Problems with thinking, including memory, attention, problem solving, and executive functioning, can be caused by brain injury, neurological disease, or dementia.
+Problems with thinking, including memory, attention, problem solving, and executive functioning can be caused by brain injury, neurological disease, or dementia.
 We can help tease out the nature and severity of the impairment and facilitate rehabilitation as well as training in compensation for the impairment so you can be as independent as possible and participate in activities that are meaningful to you.
 Particularly in cases of dementia, family/caregiver training is an important part of this process as well.
 Possible signs of a cognitive impairment include:

 Difficulty remembering recent events